k-dimple/ubuntu-core-docs/docs/how-to-guides/install-on-aws.md

 Congratulations!
 You have successfully launched an EC2 instance with a pre-built Ubuntu Core image.

------ TODO: Change the following to point to a new how-to-guide that is public cloud specific.
-In that guide, use some specific example (TBD) to show how one can experiment with the image. ———

 See [First steps with Ubuntu Core](/how-to-guides/using-ubuntu-core) for an introduction to using your new Ubuntu Core installation or learn how to [build your own Ubuntu Core image for public clouds](/tutorials/build-a-public-cloud-image/index).